TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Platform/Disable-B1HostLocalAccess.md

 # Disable-B1HostLocalAccess

 ## SYNOPSIS
-Disabled the Bootstrap UI Local Access for the given BloxOne Host
+Disabled the Bootstrap UI Local Access for the given NIOS-X Host

 ## SYNTAX